+Figure 14.
+Example plot of line-integrated boron density as a function of non-dimensionalized vertical position.

-Once the empty cavity ring-down time is determined, we can use Eq.
-(3) to calculate the absorbance and Eq.
-(4) to calculate the line-integrated boron density of the specific ground state we are measuring.
-We can then use the onion-peeling method to convert the line-integrated density as a function of the vertical coordinate, p, to absolute density as a function of the radial coordinate, r.
+peeling method to convert the line-integrated density as a function of the vertical coordinate, p, to absolute density as a function of the radial coordinate, r.

-Figure 12 shows the line-integrated boron density measured for the 6-kW Hall thruster operating at 300 V, 30 mg/s.
+Figure 14 shows the line-integrated boron density measured for the 6-kW Hall thruster operating at 300 V, 30 mg/s.
 Figure 13 shows the same data after the onion-peeling method is applied.
 As with the correspondence between r and p, the associated non-dimensional form R and P also have a one-to-one relationship.
 Each concentric onion ring has a width of 0.1 with the corresponding R value being halfway between the two radii that bound each ring.